NCAR/HPC-Docs/docs/allocations/determining-computational-resource-needs.md

 already know that a larger number will work.
 You may need anything from a few dozen to hundreds or thousands of cores.

-Document your code’s performance with test runs on the Cheyenne system if possible, or on a reasonably similar platform and software stack.
+Document your code’s performance with test runs on the Derecho system if possible, or on a reasonably similar platform and software stack.
 You will want to illustrate in a graph that your code performs well at increasingly higher scale, showing **at least four points** indicating